docker/docker-birthday-3/tutorial.md

 $ docker-compose up -d
 ```

+> Note: If you encounter an error from Compose, you may need to upgrade.
+Your version of Compose needs to be 1.6 or higher.
+You can check your version of Compose by running `docker-compose --version`.
+If it's under 1.6, there are instructions on upgrading [here](https://docs.docker.com/compose/install/).

 This tells Compose to start all the containers specified in the `docker-compose.yml` file.
 The `-d` tells it to run them in daemon mode, in the background.

 Last you'll need to figure out the ip address of your Docker host.
 If you're running Linux, it's just localhost, or 127.0.0.1.
 If you're using Docker Machine on Mac or Windows, you'll need to run: